geek-cookbook/geek-cookbook/manuscript/recipes/openldap.md

 Create your users using the "**New User**" button.

-[^1]: [The KeyCloak](/recipes/keycloak/authenticate-against-openldap/) recipe illustrates how to integrate KeyCloak with your LDAP directory, giving you a cleaner interface to manage users, and a raft of SSO / OAuth features.
+[^1]: [The Keycloak](/recipes/keycloak/authenticate-against-openldap/) recipe illustrates how to integrate Keycloak with your LDAP directory, giving you a cleaner interface to manage users, and a raft of SSO / OAuth features.

 --8<-- "recipe-footer.md"